Independent Science Panel

 His primary areas of focus are 1) the contribution of fisheries and aquaculture to food and nutrition security and coastal livelihoods, 2) governance of small-scale fisheries and aquaculture production and the human rights of fisherfolk, and 3) the vulnerability and adaptation to climate change of people dependent on marine and freshwater resources.
 He has held faculty appointments at the University of East Anglia, and was the director of Policy, Economics, and Social Science at the WorldFish Centre in Malaysia.

-Ian Perry - Senior Research Scientist Fisheries and Oceans Canada (DFO) at the Pacific Biological Station in Nanaimo, Canada
+Senior Research Scientist Fisheries and Oceans Canada (DFO), Pacific Biological Station, Canada

 Ian’s research expertise includes environmental influences on the distributions and recruitment of marine organisms; the structure and function of marine ecosystems; developing ecosystem-based approaches to marine resources management; the human dimensions of marine ecosystem changes; and scientific leadership of international and inter-governmental programmes on marine ecosystems and global change.